open-wc/open-wc/docs/faq/events.md

 console.log(customEvent.dataReceived); // true
 ```

 An additional benefit of extending the `Event` class is the ability to do `instanceof` checking in your listener.
-This can be a great way to disabiguate one `custom-event` from another `custom-event`.
+This can be a great way to disambiguate one `custom-event` from another `custom-event`.

 ```js
 parent.addEventListener('custom-event', event => {